FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 ### User management

-If you lock the user account in the the SSO server, they won't be able to login.
-This is helpful in a forum setting if a user is not being a good community member.
+If you lock the user account in the SSO server, the user won't be able to login.
+This is helpful when managing a forum; if a user is not being a good community member you can disable their account either temporarily or permanently.
 In FusionAuth, you'd navigate to the users screen and then click on the "Lock" icon (you'll be warned that a locked user can't login):

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/lock-user-from-list.png" alt="The user list screen where you can lock a user account." class="img-fluid" figure=false %}